sara-nl/clouddocs/bootcamp-20180410/partA.markdown

 ### <a name="add-your-public-ssh-key"></a> 2.
 Add your public SSH key

 To complete the setup of your HPC Cloud account, you need to **add a Secure Shell (SSH) public key to your profile**.
 This is a one-time task.

 * An SSH public/private key pair must be created in your local computer.
-In the previous session "Introduction to UNIX" of this Compute Track, you created such a key pair.
+In the session "Introduction to UNIX" of this Compute Track, you created such a key pair.
 If you are not familiar with the process of creating the key pair, you can read about it in the [public/private keys](/SSHkey) documentation page.
 * The public/private key pair is usually stored in your `~/.ssh/` directory.
 Check with the command `ls ~/.ssh`; you should see the files `id_rsa` and `id_rsa.pub`.

 Next, you need to copy the public SSH key (`id_rsa.pub`) to the UI.
 The matching private key (`id_rsa`) remains safe in your laptop.